-It is supposed that the name “Kathmandu” comes from the ancient pagoda “Kasthamandap” made by a single tree, which is in Kathmandu Durbar Square of Kathmandu Valley.
-Ancient Kathmandu has its own interesting history.
+It is believed that the name “Kathmandu” comes from the ancient pagoda “Kasthamandap”, which is said to be made by a single tree.
+Kathmandu has its own interesting history.
 It is said that Kathmandu Valley was once a lake.
-It only became safe to live people when Manjushri caught the Chovar Hill and flowed its water out of the lake.
+It only became safe to inhabit when Manjushri cut the Chovar Hill and let the water drain from the lake.

-Kathmandu Valley Sightseeing Tour combines sightseeing tour of 4 UNESCO Heritage sites of Nepal – Pashupatinath, Boudhnath Stupa, Swayambhunath Temple and Kathmandu Durbar Square.
+Kathmandu Valley Sightseeing Tour combines sightseeing tour of 4 UNESCO Heritage sites of Nepal – Pashupatinath, Boudhanath Stupa, Swayambhunath Temple and Kathmandu Durbar Square.

-Pashupatinath: Situated 5 kilometers east of Kathmandu City, Pashupatinath temple is one of the holiest temple dedicated to Lord Shiva.
+Pashupatinath: Situated 5 kilometres east of Kathmandu City, Pashupatinath temple is one of the holiest temples dedicated to Lord Shiva.
 Situated amidst a lush green natural setting on the bank of the sacred Bagmati river, the temple built in pagoda style has jilted roof and richly carved silver doors.
-Visitors will be permitted to view the temple from the east bank of Bagmati River, entrance in the temple being strictly forbidden to all non Hindus.
-Pashupatinath is the centre of annual pilgrimage on the day of shivaratri which falls in the month of February/March.
+Visitors will be permitted to view the temple from the east bank of Bagmati River, entrance in the temple being strictly forbidden to all non-Hindus.
+Pashupatinath is the centre of annual pilgrimage on the day of Shivaratri, which falls in the month of February/March.
 Behind the temple are the cremation grounds.

 After Pashupatinath we head towards Boudhanath, another magnificent pagoda style Buddhist stupa famous for its nickname “The little Tibet”.

-Boudhnath: This Stupa, 8 kilometers east of Kathmandu City, is one of the biggest in the world of its kind.
+Boudhanath: This Stupa, 8 kilometres east of Kathmandu City, is one of the biggest in the world for its kind.
 It stands with four pairs of eyes in the four cardinal direction keeping watch for righteous behavior and human prosperity.
 This Buddhist Stupa was built by King Man Deva at the advice of the Goddess Mani Jogini.
 It is built on an octagonal base inset with prayer wheels.
 The shrine is ringed by houses of Lamas or Buddhist priest.

-Swayambhunath: Swayambhunath is located approximately 4 kilometers and this Buddhist Stupa is said to be 2000 years old.
+Swayambhunath: Swayambhunath is located approximately 4 kilometres west of Kathmandu, and this Buddhist stupa is said to be 2000 years old.
 The Stupa which forms the main structure is composed of a solid hemisphere of brick and earth supporting a lofty conical spire capped by a pinnacle of copper gilt.
-Painted on the four sided base of the spire are the all seeing eyes of Lord Buddha.
+Painted on the four-sided base of the spire are the all-seeing eyes of Lord Buddha.
 This hill is a mosaic of small Chaityas and Pagoda temples.

 Major Attractions in Kathmandu Sightseeing Tour